aaronbotrod/blog/README.md

 Boiler plate templates
 Deployment to Heroku Web Hosting

-Given that I chose angular-full-stack in the interest of time I decided to keep with the latest stable version instead of the beta version containing angular 2.
-I chose pug for being concise and because I'm already transpiling the application.
-I chose to use sass because of the expressiveness.
-I chose to include web sockets to give real time updates of blog posts.
+Given that I chose angular-fullstack, in the interest of time I decided to keep with the latest stable version instead of the beta version containing angular 2.
+I chose pug and sass for having concise and expressive syntax.
+I chose to include web sockets to give real time updates of blog posts and comments.

+I added wysiwyg text editors for comments and posts to allow for richer content.
+Provided a preview of the content to more closely match the mock blog.
+Added transitions to posts and comments to provide visual queues for the changing of state.

 ### Improvements
 - SEO considerations Ex.
 Updating the title per page
-- Background image support the grid layout
+- Have the background image support the grid layout
 - Validations and blacklists for user generated content
 - Additional feedback for user interaction using animations and notifications
+- Return appropriate http response codes for errors
+- Follow CSS conventions such as BEM
+- Granular set of angular components
+- Better icon selection
+- Paging for comments and posts
+- Create and update test code

-### Thoughts
+### Reflection
-My original decision to use angular fullstack tools
+My original decision to stick to angular-fullstack is set of tools became an issue when trying to immitate the example blog styles.
+Starting from the ground up with bootstrap 4 would have reduced the amount of new css rules used to match the mock blog.
+Which would have led to considerably shorter development time and cleaner css/html code.

+I enjoyed getting the post/comment updates and animations to work based on real time events from the server.

 This project was generated with the [Angular Full-Stack Generator](https://github.com/DaftMonk/generator-angular-fullstack) version 4.2.2.